Oxford Owl - Terms and conditions

 4.5 Unless otherwise agreed in writing by OUP, You are solely responsible for configuring Your computer devices in order to access the Oxford Owl, and the Products and/or Free Resources (as the case may be), and to provide for Your own virus protection software.
 To access the Oxford Owl, Free Resources and/or the Products, Your computer device must meet the specification detailed here.

-4.6 You warrant that any Personal Data which You provide to OUP for OUP to process would not put OUP in breach of any applicable data protection laws including the Data Protection Act 1998 and You agree to indemnify and keep OUP indemnified against breach by You of the foregoing warranty.
+4.6 You warrant that any Personal Data that You provide to OUP for OUP to process would not put OUP in breach of any applicable data protection laws including the Data Protection Act 1998 and You agree to indemnify and keep OUP indemnified against breach by You of the foregoing warranty.

 5 OUR OBLIGATIONS